robertbagge/template-typescript-library/README.md

 ## Appendices

-### Appendix A: Publishing to private NPM Repository
+### Appendix A: Publishing to private NPM Registry
-Once you have setup your private NPM repository, you can publish your package to it by running the following command:
+Once you have setup your private NPM registry, you can publish your package to it by running the following command:
 ```
-npm publish --registry <Your repository URL here>
+npm publish --registry <Your registry URL here>
 ```

-To safeguard for accidentally publishing to the public NPM repository, you can add the following to your package.json, I usually do the following.
+To safeguard for accidentally publishing to the public NPM registry, you can add the following to your package.json, I usually do the following.
 Add a file pre-publish.js to the root of the project with the following content:

 ```